sybrew/the-seo-framework/readme.txt

 	* We optimized the administrative browser scripts for performance, among using faster loops, and loosening our strings with jQuery.
 	* We optimized some sanitization callbacks, improving performance by about 4 to 5% per post rendered, without affecting the output.
 	* We mitigated autorectifying query-checks by specifying more specific queries to each method in the plugin, removing needless processing overhead--especially for the sitemap.
+	* We optimized the tooltip handler for performance:
+		* It no longer renders the tooltip twice on tap/click.
+		* It caches the tooltip elements, so it no longer has to perform expensive lookups on movement or change.
+		* It now makes waits for the browser animation renderer's invocation on mouse-movement, so it no longer performs expensive calculations as fast as your computer's processor can handle it; instead, it only processes at the speed of your monitor's refresh rate (which is about 60~250 times per second, not 1500 times).
+			* At 4.6GHz on Ryzen Zen 2, we went down to about 4~10% single-CPU-core usage, from 100%, at 60 and 144hz, respectively.
 	* The (social/logo) image preview icon no longer animates on-load, improving performance.
 	* The (social/logo) image select/change button now updates its text on manual input accordingly.
+	* You can now tap a tooltip-handler inside a label or link without accidentally activating the label or following the link.
+A second tap will propagate as a regular click.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.